---

 - **Where Google Home wins:**

-- **Verdict:** eHomeLife should focus on deepening its niche hardware reliability and ease-of-use rather than attempting to compete with Google's broad ecosystem dominance.
+- **Verdict:** eHomeLife should focus on niche hardware reliability and simplicity, avoiding a direct feature-for-feature war with Google's platform-level dominance.

 ### Contenders (Strong Challengers)